rlmv/doc-trips/Readme.md

 Run `make` to start the Django development server, and visit `localhost:8000`.

+## Testing

+Run the test suite with `make test`.
+Calls to external APIs (Dartmouth, Amazon S3, Google Maps) are mocked out using [VCRpy](https://vcrpy.readthedocs.io) so you can run all tests without configuring credentials for those services.

 ## Deployment

 The application runs on Heroku.
 You will need to install the